theworksofvon/nats-mcp/README.md

 # NatsMCP

-Unofficial Nats MCP server to play around with nats.
+Unofficial Nats MCP server to interact with nats.

 ## Features